 Since 2000, Open Hand has contracted with Fulton County Office of Aging and Fayette Senior Services to provide home-delivered meals to seniors as well as congregate meals for senior citizen centers.
 Additionally, in partnership with Visiting Nurses Health System and Senior Citizen Services, Open Hand participates in the Fulton County Senior Collaborative to deliver services in central Fulton County.
 Our role in the joint venture involves routing and distribution of both home-delivered and congregate meals for 8 senior centers.
 Through these collaborations, we are able to serve more of our neighbors in need and provide a better quality meal to seniors, while adding additional funding dollars to our budget.

-The overall objective of the Senior Market Basket Program is to increase fruit and vegetable consumption, utilization and knowledge in at-risk senior clients whose nutritional needs are not currently being met.
+The overall objective of the Market Basket Program is to increase fruit and vegetable consumption, utilization and knowledge in at-risk clients whose nutritional needs are not currently being met.

-Although most of these seniors receive meals from Open Hand or Senior Citizen Services, they continue to have limited access to other healthy foods.
-Many live in communities without major grocery stores, others are severely limited in their daily activities and are unable to get to food stores, and some receive only limited assistance.
-The provision of these market baskets enables these seniors to make better choices and sustain a healthier lifestyle, which in itself supports the nutritious home-delivered meals and chronic disease management support Open Hand provides.
+Many of our clients live in communities without major grocery stores, others are severely limited in their daily activities and are unable to get to food stores, and some receive only limited assistance.
+The provision of these market baskets enables them to make better choices and sustain a healthier lifestyle, which in itself supports the nutritious home-delivered meals and chronic disease management support Open Hand provides.